jodaf/quilvyn-5e-exandria/README.md

 ### Requirements

-quilvyn-5E-exandria relies on the 5th Edition SRD module installed by the quilvyn-5E package and the core modules installed by the quilvyn-core package.
+quilvyn-5E-exandria relies on the 5th Edition SRD module installed by the quilvyn-5E package, the PHB5E module installed by the quilvyn-phb5e package, and the core modules installed by the quilvyn-core package.

 ### Installation

-To use quilvyn-5E-exandria, unbundle the release package into the plugins/ subdirectory within the Quilvyn installation directory, then append the following lines to the file plugins/plugins.js:
+To use quilvyn-5e-exandria, unbundle the release package, making sure that the contents of the plugins/ subdirectory are placed into the corresponding Quilvyn installation subdirectory, then append the following lines to the file plugins/plugins.js:

 RULESETS['Taldorei Reborn Campaign Setting using D&D 5E rules'] = {
   url:'plugins/TaldoreiReborn.js',